We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 • Thank you for your consideration

 Avoid using casual phrasing.
-As a cover letter is a formal correspondence and an opportunity to make a great first impression, casual phrasing can come across as overly friendly and unprofessional.
+A letter of interest for a sales position is formal correspondence and an opportunity to make a great first impression.
+Casual phrasing can come across as overly friendly and unprofessional.

 Do NOT use any of the following signatures in your cover letter: